 Simple English definitions for legal terms

-Read a random definition: approved list
+Read a random definition: equitable relief

 A writ of certiorari is a special type of legal order that allows a higher court to review a case from a lower court.
 The word "certiorari" means "to be more fully informed" in Latin.
 This writ is used by the U.S. Supreme Court to select most of the cases it hears.
 It orders the lower court to provide its record in a case so that the higher court can review it.
 This writ is not used very often and can be changed by laws or court rules.